 When you think about China, one of the first things that comes to mind is Chinese martial arts.
-From the stories about monks from the ancient Shaolin Temple to movies featuring Jackie Chan or Bruce Lee, martial arts are an irreplaceable part of Chinese cultural heritage.
+From the stories about monks from the ancient Shaolin Monastery to movies featuring Jackie Chan or Bruce Lee, martial arts are an irreplaceable part of Chinese cultural heritage.

 Traditional Chinese martial arts were developed as a means of survival, as a need to stay healthy, and for self-protection.
 The tradition caught on, which is why even today, thousands of years later, its influence is still widespread across the globe.

-Here’s are are our top tips for where to go for a truly memorable Chinese martial arts experience
+Here are our top tips for where to go for a truly memorable Chinese martial arts experience

 Chinese martial arts, a brief history

-Chinese martial arts, also known as Chinese Kung Fu or Wushu, is a holistic sport training both the body and the mind.
+Chinese martial arts, also known as Chinese Kung Fu or Wushu, is a holistic sports training both the body and the mind.
 Whichever martial arts type you prefer to practice in, there’s an abundance of benefits to be gained.
 Amongst these are increased mobility, improved flexibility, stability and coordination, strength and power, lowered blood pressure and heart rate, mental concentration, and stress relief, to name just a few.

-Chinese martial arts’ history dates all the way back to primeval China, when barbarians fought with sticks against wild animals and hostile tribes in order to defend themselves.
-These weapons gradually evolved, and according China’s ancient document Classic of Mountains and Seas, people acquired martial art techniques through combat as well.
+Chinese martial arts’ history dates all the way back to primeval China when barbarians fought with sticks against wild animals and hostile tribes in order to defend themselves.
+These weapons gradually evolved, and according to China’s ancient document Classic of Mountains and Seas, people acquired martial art techniques through combat as well.